Toloka/docs/en/guide/concepts/efficiency-metrics/control-tasks-share.md

 # Control tasks

-This metric shows the average ratio of control tasks to other tasks within per [task suites](../../../glossary.md#task-page-ru).
+This metric shows the average ratio of control tasks to other tasks within per [task suites](../../../glossary.md#task-suite).
 A large percentage of control tasks lets you improve the quality but, at the same time, it may make labeling more expensive.

 #### How to calculate

 $P_{control} = \frac{T_{control}}{T_{total}}\times100$

 where:

+- $P_{control}$ is the percentage of control tasks.

+- $T_{control}$ is the number of control tasks.

+- $T_{total}$ is the total number of tasks.

 The indicator estimation criteria depends on the pool type.

+{% list tabs %}

-#### Exam pools
+- Exam pools

     - A good indicator is `100%`.

     - A low indicator is `> 90%`.

-#### Pool with general tasks
+- Pool with general tasks

     - A good indicator is `30%`.

     - A low indicator is `< 30%`.

+{% endlist %}

 {% include [contact-support](../../_includes/contact-support-help.md) %}